Ayushhhhhhh78/Ayushhhhhhh78/README.md

 - 👋 Hi, I’m Ayush!<br>
 - 👀 I’m interested in ...
 Video Game development, AppDev, webDev, AI and machines.<br>
 - 🌱 I’m currently learning ...
-Node JS<br>
+Gen AI<br>
-- 💞️ I’m looking to collaborate on ...
-Web dev projects.<br>
+- 💞️ I’m looking to collaborate on ... backend of the project.<br>
 - 📫 How to reach me ... through twitter and instagram.<br>
 - ⚡ Fun fact: ...
 I love to learn Music